Gravity Bone

-Gravity Bone is a 2008 freeware adventure game developed and published by Blendo Games.
-The game employs a modified version of id Software's Quake II engine and incorporates music from films by director Wong Kar-wai, which were originally performed by Xavier Cugat.
-Four incarnations of the game were produced during its one-year development; the first featured more common first-person shooter elements than the released version.
+Gravity Bone is a 2008 adventure game developed and published by Blendo Games.
+The freeware game employs a modified version of id Software's Quake II engine and incorporates music from films by director Wong Kar-wai, which were originally performed by Xavier Cugat.
+Four incarnations of it were produced during its one-year development; the first featured more common first-person shooter elements than the released version.
 Subsequent versions shifted in a new direction, with the inclusion of more spy-oriented gameplay.
-The game was released for Microsoft Windows in August 2008.
+It was released for Microsoft Windows in August 2008.

 Gravity Bone received critical acclaim from video game journalists.
 It was called "a pleasure to experience" by Charles Onyett from IGN, and received comparisons to games such as Team Fortress 2 and Portal.
-The game was praised for its cohesive story, atmosphere and its ability to catch the player's interest over a very short time span without feeling rushed or incomplete.
+It was praised for its cohesive story, atmosphere and its ability to catch the player's interest over a very short time span without feeling rushed or incomplete.
 It received the "Best Arthouse Game" award in Game Tunnel's Special Awards of 2008.
 A sequel, Thirty Flights of Loving, was released in 2012.

 Gameplay

 Gravity Bone uses an interface with no heads-up display and provides all objectives and guidance through interactions with objects and environments.

-Gravity Bone is a first-person adventure video game that lasts around 20 minutes, and is set in the fictional city of Nuevos Aires.
-The player controls an unnamed spy, and is tasked with accomplishing several missions across the game's two stages.
-At the end of the game, the player-controlled spy is killed by an unknown woman after chasing her through the last half of the second level.
-The game was designed to leave the player without a clear idea of how the game's story evolves.
+Gravity Bone is an adventure video game that lasts around 20 minutes.
+It is a first-person game set in the fictional city of Nuevos Aires.
+The player controls an unnamed spy, and is tasked with accomplishing several missions across its two stages.
+At the end of it, the player-controlled spy is killed by an unknown woman after chasing her through the last half of the second level.
+It was designed to leave the player without a clear idea of how its story evolves.

-During these missions, objectives and guidance are provided through the player's interactions with objects and environments in the game.
+During these missions, objectives and guidance are provided through the player's interactions with objects and environments.
 The tutorial system used to demonstrate routine gameplay elements such as object interaction and movement is disguised as the first level of Gravity Bone.
 Here, the player is tasked with the delivery of a contaminated drink to an unspecified non-player character.
-After the first level is completed, the player is sent to the second level of the game, which follows the pattern of the first; the player is assigned a set of actions and goals involving platforming sequences.
+After the first level is completed, the player is sent to the second level, which follows the pattern of the first; the player is assigned a set of actions and goals involving platforming sequences.